larastudio/stedding/README.md

 #### DNS
 ngrok is not needed either as DNS management will be done using DNS servers and fixed ip addresses using web servers accessible to all.
 ### OS
 Ubuntu 17.04 x64 is the version we use for testing, but Ubuntu 16.0.4 x64 works just fine as well.
 We will not support lower versions.
+We will not support other distributions either.

 ### Nginx
 Nginx details are stored in `vars/main.yml` .
 One host for the site being used for testing purposes has been added there.
 Do change it to work with the domain of your choice.